 In Wisconsin, the court assumes the total value of all property and debts are divided equally in a divorce.
 The court has the authority to award something different than an equal division of the estate if certain factors are present.

-The Madison property division attorneys at Balisle Family Law Legal Counsel, S.C. are experienced in helping clients determine whether assets are included or excluded from the estate, whether there are strong reasons to adjust the presumed equal property division, and if a payment must be made to equalize the property division, what terms for payment are reasonable.
+The attorneys at Balisle Family Law Legal Counsel, S.C. are experienced in helping clients determine whether assets are included or excluded from the marital estate; whether there are strong reasons to adjust the presumed equal property division; and, if a payment must be made to equalize the property division, what terms for payment are reasonable.

 In complex cases where a family business has provided the funds for the family’s support and standard of living, divorcing parties are often confronted with the challenge of how to share in the fair market value of the business without destroying the business.
 Attorney Linda S. Balisle at Balisle Family Law Legal Counsel, S.C. has extensive experience in working out this very issue.